Hey everybody, it’s Coach Tyler from PT Pioneer here.

 It’s never a once-off…

-Ok, let me just start out by saying that rarely will you nail your bio in the first attempt.
-And it certainly is something that you are going to have to return to over and over again to revise.
+Ok, let me start out by saying that rarely will you nail your bio on the first attempt.
+And it certainly is something that you will have to return to repeatedly to revise.

 Something like that will have to be shown in your bio, that’s for sure.
 You want potential clients to see your qualifications and what you’ve achieved.